The Saints and the Lost

-Some believe that they can not enjoy the pleasures of heaven because their lost loved ones are suffering in the eternal hell.
-But the Bible teaches that hell is not forever.
-The fire of hell will certainly go out once it accomplishes its purpose of judgement to each person according to his works.
-There will be a brief period of sorrow but after the fire goes out, the Lord will comfort His children.
-For more on that topic, check the following link: https://bibleask.org/is-hell-forever/
+Some believe that the saints will not be happy in heaven and enjoy the pleasures there while their lost loved ones are suffering in eternal hell.
+But the Bible teaches that hell will not be forever.
+The fire of hell will actually go out once it accomplishes its purpose of judgement to each person according to his works.

-Surrounded by the beauty and joys of the new earth, God’s redeemed will forget the past; “the former shall not be remembered, nor come into mind” (Isa.
-65:17).
-The former would include the “former troubles” (v.
-16), and the hardships of this present evil world.
-The peace and glory of the new earth will so far transcend the trouble and woe of this present world that the trials will seem like nothing in comparison (Jer.
-3:16; Isa.
-43:18, 19).
+Surrounded by the beauty and joys of the new earth, God’s saints will forget the past; “the former shall not be remembered, nor come into mind” (Isaiah 65:17).
+The former would include the “former troubles” (verse 16), and the pains of this present wicked world.

-The memory of former things will no longer distress or annoy the redeemed or cause feelings of remorse.
-In that world of tomorrow all the perplexities of life’s experiences will simply vanish.
-When the redeemed will no longer “see through a glass, darkly” (1 Cor.
-13:12) they shall have a “distinct, intelligent knowledge” of what their salvation has cost.
-And they will rejoice in God’s infinite love.
-“And the ransomed of the LORD shall return, and come to Zion with songs and everlasting joy upon their heads: they shall obtain joy and gladness, and sorrow and sighing shall flee away” (Isa.
-35:10).
+The saints will be glad in God’s infinite love.
+“And the ransomed of the LORD shall return, and come to Zion with songs and everlasting joy upon their heads: they shall obtain joy and gladness, and sorrow and sighing shall flee away” (Isaiah 35:10).

 In His service,